 I like to order as many items as possible online to save money and make my trips to the store shorter.
 I order all decorations, plastic ware, napkins, and games online.
 One of my favorite sites for ordering party supplies, especially for theme parties, is www.orientaltrading.com.

 It’s also helpful to make a comprehensive shopping list of what you need to buy.
 I do this as early as possible so that if I have some extra time (ha!)
 I can make a run to the store.

 Entertainment and Themes

 You don’t need to go all out with entertainment, but it’s nice to offer at least one activity, especially if many people don’t know each other.
 I don’t like to make participation mandatory, but just have an activity offered for those who are interested.
 If it’s nice outside, you can set up lawn games.
 We have a foosball table and dart board for the times we entertain in the winter.
 If you’re planning a nicer event, you can hire entertainment such as a poker dealer or deejay.

 The easiest meal method for formal events is to hire a caterer, and the easiest meal method for casual events is to hold a potluck.
 Even if you plan to provide all the food and drinks for an event, there are plenty of ways to make it easy.
+But if you want to have a fun-filled barbecue event at home, these tips on how to easily organize a great BBQ event will surely help you.
 For drinks, a case of bottled water, a case of nonalcoholic beverages, a case of soda, a case of beer, and a couple bottles of wine should be plenty.
 Here are a few ideas for easy meals: